Ron22c/Ron22c/README.md

 # Welcome to my code station <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />🚀

-I am a 26 year old Engineer from India who loves to code and play drums.
+I am an Engineer from India who loves to code and play drums.
 I am currently working as a SDE II, working on building the platform which connects students to rich content and transform boring schools into smart one.
 I am passionate about distributed systems and solving hard challenges.

 <details>